 Hague describes the longing as the desire the character is aware of, wishes for, and could change if they actually acted, but they never do.

 The need is the thing that will make their life better, but they don’t know they need it yet.
-They can’t identify what’s “missing,” though they know something is and that its lack is what makes them unhappy.
+They can’t identify what’s “missing,” though they know something is and that lack is making them unhappy.